mjoppich/igem_munich_2018/docs/methods.rst

 *sequ-into* is able to deal with both, the FastQ as well as the Fast5 format.
 If the latter is used, we extract the base called sequences and convert them into the FastQ format.

 Thanks to the fact that the Fast5 format is in fact `HDF5 <https://support.hdfgroup.org/HDF5/>`_, a file format that can contain an unlimited variety of datatypes while allowing for input/output of complex data, it was possible to manipulate the files with the `h5py <https://www.h5py.org>`_ python interface efficiently.
-To prevent excessive runtimes in our app, there is currently a processing limit of 1000 reads per Fast5 file.
+To prevent excessive runtimes of our app, there is currently a processing limit of 1000 reads per Fast5 file.
 ::
 	return OrderedDict([
             (Fast5TYPE.BASECALL_2D, '/Analyses/Basecall_2D_%03d/'),